ratnesh93/spring-multi-project/README.md

 	new file:   gs-rest-service-master/test/expected.json
 	new file:   gs-rest-service-master/test/run.sh

+If the output is same, you will get no errors/missing submodules in your repository.

 #git commit -m "checking multiple submodules commits"
 Now create github repository by login to your account in github.com